 SIGVIEW supports various command-line parameters enabling you to use some of SIGVIEW

 functions from external applications or batch files.
-Since this feature is based on simple
+Since this feature is based on a simple

 command-line invocation, it can be used from any other programming language or environment